hanabot/cs-cart-helpdesk/README.md

 ------------------------------------
 • Admin can manage all the tickets from the CS-Cart admin panel.

-• Admin can reply to the tickets.
+• Integrate UVdesk Helpdesk System with your CS-Cart Store

+• An easy & effective interaction between Admin and Buyers.

+• A well-managed helpdesk system for your CS-Cart site

+• Absolutely Free of Cost Addon (Admin will have to sign up to UVdesk if he/she does not have an existing account)

+• Store visitors or registered users can raise ticket relating to any concern/issue/ inquiry.

-• Admin can assign the agents to the ticket.
+• Guest customers get registered automatically after raising the ticket.

-• Admin can set the privlages for the agent.

-• Admin can create ticket from the backend.
+• Customers can manage their tickets from the frontend.

-• Agents also manage the ticket from their admin panel.
+• Store admin can manage all the tickets from the CS-Cart admin panel.

-• Agent only see the assign tickets.

-• Agent also create the ticket if have the privlage to create ticket.

-• Customer can create ticket from the frontend.

-• Customer can manage their tickets from the frontend.
+• Admin can reply to those tickets created by the buyer.

+• Admin can assign an agent to the ticket who will look after the customer issue.

-• Customer can reply on the tickets from the frontend.
+• Admin/Agent can create or delete or manage the tickets from CS-Cart backend as per the privilege assigned.

+• Admin/Assigned agent/Customers can add attachments to ticket replies.

+• The customer can add a collaborator to the ticket to keep the third party in the loop if needed.

+• Use Upgraded Uvdesk Plans to avail various other features.

+• Improves customer retention and brand image.

 ------------------------------------
 Frequently Asked Questions
 ------------------------------------